tlhakhan/virtualmachine-builder/README.md

 ```

 ## Building a virtual machine
-Use the `build.sh` script create a virtual machine.
+Use the `build.sh` script to create a virtual machine.

-### Usage of build.sh script
 The `build.sh` script expects two arguments; the path to the packer template file and the hostname of the new virtual machine.
 The templates are located in the `templates` folder.
 ```
 root@dev-1:~/hub/packer-esxi# ./build.sh
 Usage: ./build.sh [ vm template file ] [ vm name ]
 ```

 In the below example, a vSphere 6.7u3 virtual machine is created; named vss-61.
 Example `build.sh` output:
 ```
 root@dev-1:~/hub/packer-esxi# ./build.sh templates/vsphere/6.7u4/vm.json vss-61